MSCA-LIKE/OpenScienceTrainingCourse/05_seminar3/notes/readme.md

 >
 > [source: GitHub.com](https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-terms-of-service#d-user-generated-content)

-But, a person who has found the repository using their favorite search engine may not be aware that the open-source code is still protected by copyright.
+But, a person who has found the repository using their favourite search engine may not be aware that the open-source code is still protected by copyright.

 On GitHub, a publisher - the person making the data available - can give their data a [license which can grant further rights](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/licensing-a-repository#choosing-the-right-license).